StevenBromley/fluorescence_model/README.md

 I've left the old documentation below for now until I have an updated document I am comfortable distributing.

-In the meantime, if you have concerns, questions, or suggestings for improvements, changes, or added functionality, please contact me at sjb0068@auburn.edu.
+In the meantime, if you have concerns, questions, or suggestions for improvements, changes, or added functionality, please contact me at sjb0068@auburn.edu.
 I am happy to coordinate any of these.

 SJB